GIRL SCOUTS AT DJJ

 THE GIRL SCOUTS MISSION

-Girl Scouts build girls of courage, confidence and character.
+Girl Scouts build girls of courage, confidence, and character.
 Each member of the Girl Scouts makes the world a better place.

 PROJECTED OUTCOMES OF GIRL SCOUTS

 Via clinics, empowerment exercises and cultural exchanges, girls grow courageous and strong.
-Girl Scouting helps girls develop their full individual potential and helps them relate to others with increasing understanding, skill and respect.
+Girl Scouting helps girls develop their full individual potential and relate to others with increasing understanding, skill and respect.
 By developing values to guide their actions, Girl Scouts provide the foundation for sound decision-making.
 Girl Scouts help to improve society by showcasing individual girl abilities, leadership skills and cooperation with others.

 Helping Girl Scouts Expand